markwylde/code-style/pages/04-server-lifecycle.md

 - **Production stability**: Predictable behavior under load

 It's more code upfront, but it prevents countless hours of debugging mysterious test failures, memory leaks, and production incidents.

-Next, we'll explore how models and controllers achieve true separation of concerns—why your HTTP layer should never touch your database.